rpothin/PowerPlatform-OpenSource-Hub/Website/docs/repository-onboarding/self-onboarding.md

 To be able to onboard a repository into the initative you need to have the permission to add topics to it.

-If you are not the owner of the repository, you can follow the [Invitation to Join](./invitation-to-join.md) procedure and ask the owner to complete the process.
+If you are not a maintainer of the repository, you can follow the [Invitation to Join](./invitation-to-join.md) procedure and ask the maintainer(s) to complete the process.

 ## Steps